Shop Subscribe

 Strategies for Building a Child’s Character

-Good character traits, such as respect, cooperation, and honesty, are arguably the most important things that children need to learn.
-These traits and others help students make good choices, develop self-esteem, and become responsible citizens and caring individuals.
-Educators aiming to implement character education lessons into their curriculum can find ideas here.
-Consider creating opportunities for discussion and modeling in your learning space.
+Traits such as respect, cooperation, and honesty are some of the most essential things in the teaching process of building character.
+These traits help students make good choices, develop self-esteem, and become responsible citizens and caring individuals.
+Educators aiming to implement character education into their curriculum should consider these ideas for creating discussion opportunities and modeling in their learning space.

 Discuss Good Character vs. Bad Character

-Put the importance of positive character traits into perspective for students by starting conversations about respect, honesty, responsibility, or teamwork.
+Put the importance of positive character traits into perspective for students.
+Start with conversations about respect, honesty, responsibility, or teamwork.
 After listening to stories or examples, turn the conversation to character-related themes by asking leading questions such as:

 1. Why do you think your friend or classmate acted like that?